Create a

 A key pair of moves to take while fixing HR is to build an HR brand and rejuvenate the HR operating model to balance expectations for what is being delivered and who is being served.
 Leaders and managers need confidence that the focus is on supporting business growth, productivity improvement, and stability.
 Employees need to know that their needs and preferences are being heard and considered in the design and development of processes, systems, and programs that support their employment.
 Take positive steps depending on your organization’s set of circumstances, to potentially include:

-1. Separate out compliance, administrative, policy, and disciplinary work from strategic work.
+1. Separate out compliance, administrative, policy, and disciplinary work from strategic work

 Restructure HR roles away from generalists to specialists, even if that leaves only a couple (in lean teams) of true HR Business Partners.
 Aside from the more traditional separation of payroll, benefits, onboarding, exit processing, and related tasking being moved into a shared services function, consider having employee relation specialists who focus on guiding managers and employees through the management of individual performance issues, policy violations, and the like.
 Plan on leveraging data from HR records to report on trends that indicate the need to improve programs and create interventions and organization development efforts for enhancements.